Skip to content

 Michael Bernstein

 Mike Bernstein is an engineer with extensive experience in pulse oximeter device development and validation.
 For nearly 40 years he has worked for leading oximeter manufacturers to develop and improve pulse oximeter technologies.
-He is the collaborating lead engineer for the UCSF Hypoxia Lab and has also served as a collaborator and advisor for Lifebox.
+He was the collaborating lead engineer for the UCSF Hypoxia Lab and has also served as a collaborator and advisor for Lifebox.

 Ella Behnke